-- Press and hold the Emergency button. - 2 The display shows Emergency and the current zone/channel.
-You hear a short. medium-pitched tone, and the LED blinks red momentarily. - 3 When acknowledgment is received, you hear four beeps; alarm ends; and radio exits emergency. - Default emergency button press timer is set to 1 second.
-This timer is programmable, see page 53 in the user guide for details.
+- 1 Press and hold the Emergency button. - 2 The display shows Emergency and the current zone/channel.
+Radio sounds a short, medium-pitched tone, and the LED blinks red momentarily. - 3 When acknowledgment is received, you hear four beeps; alarm ends; and radio exits emergency. - Default emergency button press timer is set to 1 second.
+This timer is programmable, see page 67 in the user guide for details.